morgankenyon/VerbBuilder/README.md

 - make verb and meaning bigger so it's easier to see
 - mamybe hide next button until you've answered and you got everything correct
 - add more verbs
+- add the ability to quiz past tenses
+- add the ability to quiz future tenses
 - make things look nice